AQuadic/souq4u_react/.github/instructions/memory.instruction.md

 - Task: Fix removal of "lapel" (chip) for most-viewed / only-discount filters so closing the chip redirects to the full products listing and API queries respect query params.
 - Files edited: src/features/products/components/product-listing/ProductsGrid.tsx

+- Task: Use API image in notifications list and dropdown, fall back to local logo when missing.
+- Files edited: src/shared/components/layout/header/notifications/NotificationDropdown.tsx, src/features/notifications/NotificationsPage.tsx

 ## Notes

 - When user clicks "View All" from home sections, links use `/products?is_most_view=true` and `/products?only_discount=1`.
 - ProductsGrid previously didn't forward `is_most_view` or `only_discount` correctly to the API.
 Removal handlers preserved other params; updated to navigate to `/products`.
+- Notifications: updated both dropdown and notifications page to use `notification.image?.url` with `/logo.png` fallback; alt attributes set to notification title when available.